MusicTheorist/MOTHER-3-HQ-Sound-Mixing/README.md

 Download the patcher from the Releases section of this repo (or build using Maven) and either load your ROM with the "Open" button or drag-and-drop your ROM into the patcher.
 After you indicate whether your copy of MOTHER 3 is an original Japanese release or a Fan Translation, you'll be able to apply the hack to your game.
 Simple as!

 ## FUTURE GOALS
-- Having the patcher translated to languages other than English
+- Having the patcher translated to more languages

 ## HOW CAN I SUPPORT THIS PROJECT?
 - I would really appreciate it if people translated this patcher to other languages!
 If you're interested, contact me or submit a pull request.
-- I'd also appreciate it if people helped deploy the patcher for other operating systems, like Linux.
-Again, if interested, please feel free to reach out to me.
 - If you would like to support this project financially, [I accept tips on Ko-Fi.](https://ko-fi.com/summerdragonfly) Thank you so much in advance!

 ## CREDITS: